xSHERU/XFORWARD/README.md

 # XFORWARD

-Gmail Add-On to forward emails using forwarding rules created by user.
+Gmail Add-On to forward emails using rules created by user.

 ----------------------------------------------------------------------------------------------------